Maslitsa/2GIS-Dynamic-Search-Scraper/README.md

 - **Demonstrating Automation Technical Capabilities:** Showcases advanced automated interaction with JavaScript-heavy web pages, useful for broader data extraction challenges.

----

-## Ethical Notice & Usage Restrictions

-- This tool contains sensitive automation techniques designed to mimic human browsing behavior.

-- The source code is **proprietary and confidential**, and is **not distributed publicly** to prevent misuse or unauthorized duplication.

-- Usage is restricted to authorized personnel for **security improvement purposes only**.

-- Users must comply with all applicable laws, website terms of service, and ethical guidelines when deploying scraping technologies.

 - Please contact the appropriate security teams before attempting any data extraction on live platforms you do not own.

 ---